 Beginning with Unsupervised Learning, a part of machine learning where no response variable is present to provide guidelines in the learning process and data is analyzed by algorithms itself to identify the trends.

-Opposite to that, supervised learning is where existing data is already labeled and you know which behavior you want to recognize from new datasets, unsupervised learning doesn’t exhibit labeled dataset and algorithms are there to explore relationships and patterns in the data.
+Opposite to that, supervised learning is where existing data is already labelled and you know which behaviour you want to recognize from new datasets, unsupervised learning doesn’t exhibit labelled dataset and algorithms are there to explore relationships and patterns in the data.
 You can learn more about these types of machine learning here.

 It is a known fact that the data and information are usually obscured by noise and redundancy so making it into groups with similar features is the decisive action to bring some insights.

-One of the excellent methods in unsupervised machine learning treated for data classification, k-means suits well for exploratory data analysis.
-To understand data perfectly and get inferences from all data types despite the data in the form of images ( Prefered blog: Generative Adversarial Network (GAN) in Unsupervised Machine Learning), text content or numeric, k-means works flexibly.
+One of the excellent methods in unsupervised machine learning treated for data classification, k-means suits well for exploratory data analysis to understand data perfectly and get inferences from all data types despite the data in the form of images, text content or numeric, k-means works flexibly.

 K-means algorithm explores for a preplanned number of clusters in an unlabelled multidimensional dataset, it concludes this via an easy interpretation of how an optimized cluster can be expressed.

-You can take the center as a data point that outlines the means of the cluster, also it might not possibly be a member of the dataset.
+You can take the centre as a data point that outlines the means of the cluster, also it might not possibly be a member of the dataset.

 You can learn k-means clustering by the example given in the following video,